16 SEO Tips to Improve Your Ranking

 14 Common Mistakes in the Design of Your Online Shop Download whitepaper

-Meta data is information in a website’s source code which is transmitted to search engines.
+Metadata is information in a website’s source code which is transmitted to search engines.

-9. Structured data
+8. Structured data

-It’s not only meta data that gives you a competitive edge, structured data is another way to supply more info (hours of operation, address details, navigation paths and/or customer reviews) for search engines and the people searching.
+It’s not only metadata that gives you a competitive edge, structured data is another way to supply more info (hours of operation, address details, navigation paths and/or customer reviews) for search engines and the people searching.

 This additional information can be displayed in the search results and often generates higher click rates.

-Organic_Stars_River_ThamesThese little orange stars appear by collecting reviews and using structured data so Google can find them and display them in the search results.
+organic stars in search resultsThese little orange stars appear by collecting reviews and using structured data so Google can find them and display them in the search results.

 If a website or product impresses its audience, it will be shared on social media.
 It’s often an indicator that a website should be ranked right at the top of the search results, so encourage co-workers and others to share your posts.